-A style guide is the blueprint to your business and what it represents.
-It is the one source of truth in your business when it comes to the treatment of your brand and all of the collateral which makes it up.
+A style guide is the blueprint for your business and what it represents.
+It is the one source of truth in your business when it comes to the treatment of your brand and all associated collateral.

 Your style guide is the one central place where all of your team members can reference if in doubt when creating ads, brochures, websites, TV commercials, flyers or booklets.
 In your style guide, you should include clear outlines of the following:

 - Brand colours (in Pantone, RGB and CMYK)

 - Brand logo treatment (include various versions such as vertical, horizontal, black and white)

 - Brand products including when and where to use them

 - Brand values

 Internal presentation documents (including letter heads, email signatures, pitch documents and invoices).